Famous mentalists and how they became famous mentalism performers

 Originally from Tel Aviv, Israel, he lived in the UK for a number of years, until returning to his home country in 2015.

 Uri Geller has said that he performs these feats through will power and the strength of his mind, when in fact magicians and skeptics have caught him cheating.
-His performances have been duplicated by magicians and other mentalists, which prove he doesn't possess special powers.
+His performances have been duplicated by magicians and other mentalists across the world.
+This proves he doesn't possess special powers.

 Famous mentalist #7 - Colin Cloud